lokzz/bloxstrap/README.md

 > [!CAUTION]
-> This is the only official place to download Bloxstrap.
-Any other websites offering downloads or claiming to be us are not controlled by us.
+> This is not the offical place to download Bloxstrap.

 # <img src="https://github.com/pizzaboxer/bloxstrap/raw/main/Images/Bloxstrap.png" width="48"/> Bloxstrap